-- 1. In the opinion of the directors: - (a) The financial statements and notes of GWR Group Limited for the financial year ended 30 June 2014 are in accordance with the Corporations Act 2001, including: - (i) Giving a true and fair view of its financial position as at 30 June 2014 and of its performance for the year then ended - (ii) Complying with Accounting Standards (including the Australian Accounting Interpretations) and Corporations Regulations 2001 - (b) The financial statements and notes also comply with International Financial Reporting Standards as disclosed in note 2(b). - (c) There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
+- 1. In the opinion of the directors: - (a) The financial statements and notes of GWR Group Limited for the financial year ended 30 June 2014 are in accordance with the Corporations Act 2001, including: - (i) Giving a true and fair view of its financial position as at 30 June 2014 and performance - (ii) Complying with Accounting Standards (including the Australian Accounting Interpretations) and Corporations Regulations 2001 - (b) The financial statements and notes also comply with International Financial Reporting Standards as dis closed in note 2(b). - (c) There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
 This declaration has been made after receiving the declarations required to be made to the Directors in accordance with section 295A of the Corporations Act 2001 for the financial year ended 30 June 2014.